GNUSim8085

 GNUSim8085 is a graphical simulator, assembler and debugger for the Intel 8085 microprocessor in Linux and Windows.
-It is among the 20 winners of the FOSS India Awards announced on February, 2008.
+It is among the 20 winners of the FOSS India Awards announced in February 2008.

 GNUSim8085 was originally written by Sridhar Ratnakumar in fall 2003 when he realized that no proper simulators existed for Linux.
 Several patches, bug fixes and software packaging have been contributed by the GNUSim8085 community.

 GNUSim8085 users are encouraged to contribute to the simulator through coding, documenting, testing, translating and porting the simulator.

 GNUSim8085 development is becoming active as of 09/2016.